 Species: Eastern meadowlark, whip-poor-will, common nighthawk, golden-winged warbler, wood thrush, eastern wood-pewee, loggerhead shrike, Blanding's turtle, snapping turtle, black bear and moose

 Carden Alvar, ON (Photo by NCC)

 The Carden Alvar area has a strong agricultural tradition.
 Its open grasslands have been instrumental in its long history as a local beef cattle ranching hub.
-NCC is supportive of local historic agricultural uses and is committed to working with the community to find a balance between competing land interests, ensuring that this unique ecosystem can thrive into the future while the local community and various interest groups can prosper as well.
+NCC is supportive of local historic agricultural uses and is committed to working with the community to find a balance between competing land interests.
+This will ensure that this unique ecosystem can thrive into the future while the local community and various interest groups can prosper as well.